Shop Talk and More

 Car shows are organized usually on a higher budget with judged competition to essentially earn a cash award or trophy.
 There are requirements to enter your ride into car shows which, usually requires custom modifications but, there are stock classes that usually tailor towards classics.

-Business Plan: Some may say this is overkill but, at the end of the day you want to be prepared.
+Business Plan: Hosting car shows does not necessarily mean you need a business plan.
+Some may say this is overkill but, at the end of the day you want to be prepared.
 A show that once had 100 cars, may grow to be 1000 or more; you want to be prepared for that day.
 Which brings up a good point, most people hosting car shows want to get the most participation as possible but, you have to structure yourself and your team for scalability; to be able to handle all aspects of the “business.”

 Identifying partners in this plan is very important.
 When money starts getting tossed around, greed gets the best of some people.
 It’s not always rainbows and unicorns, so be sure you have a well defined business approach, plan, and agreement(s) in place.